OstimeusAlex/BICEPS/README.md

 ## Preview
 <img src="https://github.com/OstimeusAlex/BICEPS/blob/main/data/images/Preview.png" alt="Preview of what one should see upon opening the BICEPS.py file." width="480">

-_Preview of what one should see upon opening the BICEPS.py file, using the 'Dark Teal 10' theme._
+_Preview of what one should see upon opening the BICEPS.py file, using the <ins>'Dark Teal 10'</ins> theme._

 ## Features
 - [x] Easy-to-use layout, sorted into categorised tabs.